Today, guest writer George Gavrilita shares his experience finding judges to recommend him for L3. He has a lot of tips, so enjoy!

 “A L3 Recommendation is a written review that covers at least 7 of the 9 Qualities of Level 3 Judges “

 The important part here is the ”review“.
 Often candidates complain (and I’m guilty of it too) that recommendations take too much time or never land.
-However, true to their nature of reviews, the recommendations are not something a L3 DOES for you, it’s something he or she OBSERVES and ASSESSES in you.
+However, true to their nature of reviews, the recommendations are not something a L3 DOES for you, it’s something they OBSERVE and ASSESSE in you.
 That means the burden of DOING is on you.
 The vast majority of time the recommendation doesn’t arrive is because they haven’t observed enough, so they have nothing to assess.
 That can only mean two things, you’re either not doing enough, or you’re not showing enough.

 Part II: The Interactions